 When using a wallplate the extra join in the downlead that is required is unwelcome (though not that significant) but the cable is often "kinked" [at the point where it is attached to the PCB at the rear of the plate] and this is bad practice from the RF point of view, so try to route the cable like the one below left and not like the other one.
-The capacitors in isolated wall plates, particularly 'budget' types, can also cause significant signal loss, personally I don`t recommend isolated TV outlet plates, not for domestic installations anyway.
+The capacitors in isolated wall plates, particularly 'budget' types, can also cause significant signal loss, personally I wouldn`t normally recommend isolated TV outlet plates, not for domestic installations anyway.

 Wall plates can be useful for looping across to an alternative TV point though !

+If your downlead is cut through, best practice is to replace the lot.
 It may be budget Coaxial and cable does degrade over time anyway.
 If you must join a new length of cable outside, we recommend using the method shown below.
 CoAx plugs covered in insulation tape is how Bertie (as in Bodger) would do it....

 Or do I route it forward, round the cradle, and then down the pole ?